 That doesn’t mean you won’t find a vegan Thai curry in Thailand, or outside of Thailand.
 Their dishes are actually very easy to veganise.
 Many just require you to leave out the fish sauce or shrimp paste and substitute the meat for a vegan alternative, like tofu or fake meat.

 So ultimately, most Thai curries can be made vegan.
 Which is what we have done here with our vegan Thai green curry.

 Replicate the fishy flavours of Thai cooking with this vegan-friendly fish sauce.
 It is made using seaweed and helps to bring saltiness to your dish.

-Why try this vegan Thai green curry
+Why try my vegan Thai green curry?

 There are many vegan Thai green curry recipes you can try, but each will be unique and will therefore taste different.
 This is simply my take on this incredible dish, which was developed using my experience in Asia alongside my desire to deliver simplicity.